vackosar/vackosar.github.io/_posts/2022-06-04-transformer-embeddings-and-tokenization.md

 ### FastText Tokenizer
-Older models like Word2vec, or [FastText](/ml/FastText-Vector-Norms-And-OOV-Words) used simple tokenizers, that after some preprocessing simply split the text on whitespace characters.
+- Older models like Word2vec, or [FastText](/ml/FastText-Vector-Norms-And-OOV-Words) used simple tokenizers, that after some preprocessing simply split the text on whitespace characters.
 These chunks are often words of a natural language.
-Then, if the character sequence chunk is present in a dictionary of most common chunks, we treat it as a token.
+- Then, if the character sequence chunk is present in a dictionary of most common chunks, and return an index in the dictionary.
-Otherwise, most tokenizers before FastText returned an unknown token.
+- If not found, most tokenizers before FastText returned a special token called the unknown token.
 FastText solved this problem by additional split on the word level into fixed size "subwords", but to find out [more details about FastText read this post](/ml/FastText-Vector-Norms-And-OOV-Words).
-Other tokenizers, continued to have these issues until [SentencePiece](#sentencepiece-vs-wordpiece-tokenizer), which keep a dictionary including single characters and almost never returns unknown token.
+- Other tokenizers, continued to return the unknown token until [SentencePiece](#sentencepiece-vs-wordpiece-tokenizer), which includes all single characters and almost never returns the unknown token.

 ### BPE Tokenizer